HOME PAGE - - IMPORTANT AIRLINE SAFETY ISSUE

 xxx However, this hasty switch to 2-engine airliners, supposedly, in order to conserve the dwindling oil supply, has proven to be unnecessary, as there are now more known oil reserves on/under the Earth than ever before.

-xxx The switch to 2-engine airliners was motivated by this false belief that the world's oil supply was running out, and, therefore, this switch to fuel-saving 2-engine airliners, was, at that time, not motivated by the price of the jet fuel, but, instead, was motivated by the fear that the world's oil supply would soon be gone.
+xxx The switch to 2-engine airliners was justified by this false belief that the world's oil supply was running out, and, therefore, this switch to fuel-saving 2-engine airliners, was, at that time, not justified by the price of the jet fuel, but, instead, was justified by the fear that the world's oil supply would soon be gone.

 xxx Because there is now plenty of oil, and oil reserves, and, because the newest "High-tech" jet engines use much less fuel than earlier jet engines, the continued use of these dangerous